tengrommel/chip8/game/readme.md

 **Events are what trigger the transitions.
 In the case of amethyst, it is the different methods called on the State.
 Continue reading to learn about them.**

+# Life Cycle
+> States are only valid for a certain period of time, during which a lot of things can occur.
+A State contains methods methods methods that reflect the most common of those events:

+- on_start: When a State is added to the stack, this method is called on it.
+- on_stop: When a State is removed from the stack, this method is called on it.
+- on_pause: When a State is pushed over the current one, the current one is paused, and this method is called on it.
+- on_resume: When the State that was pushed over the current State is popped, the current one resumes, and this method is called on the now-current State.
+- handle_event: Allows easily handling events, like the window closing or a key being pressed.
+- fixed_update: This method is called on the active State at a fixed time interval (1/60th second by default).
+- update: This method is called on the active State as often as possible by the engine
+- shadow_update: This method is called as often as possible by the engine on all States which are on the StateMachines stack, including the active State.
+Unlike update, this does not return a Trans.
+- shadow_fixed_update: This method is called at a fixed time interval (1/60th second by default) on all States which are on the StateMachines stack, including the active State.
+Unlike fixed_update, this does not return a Trans.

+If you aren't using SimpleState or EmptyState, you must implement the update method to call data.data.update(&mut data.world).

+# Game Data

+States can have arbitrary data associated with them.
+If you need to store data that is tightly coupled to your State, the classic way is to put it in the State's struct.

+States also have internal data, which is any type T. In most cases, the two following are the most used: () and GameData.

+() means that there is no data associated with this State.
+This is usually used for tests and not for actual games.
+GameData is the de-facto standard.
+It is a struct containing a Dispatcher.
+This will be discussed later.

+When calling your State's methods, the engine will pass a StateData struct which contains both the World (which will also be discussed later) and the Game Data type that you chose

+# Code

+Yes!
+It's finally time to get some code in here!

+Here will just be a small code snippet that shows the basics of State's usage.
+For more advanced examples, see the following pong tutorial.